Learn more about the vivid advantages and disadvantages of Agile project management.

 - Agile requires very limited planning to get started with the project (unlike the traditional approach).
-It assumes that the needs of the end-users are ever-changing in a dynamic IT business.
-You can discuss changes as well as effect or remove features based on feedback.
+It assumes that the needs of end-users are ever-changing in a dynamic IT business.
+You can discuss changes or remove features based on feedback.

 - Stakeholders and developers find they also get more freedom of time and options (than if the software solution was developed in a more rigid and sequential way).
 Having several options, they can leave essential decisions until more or better data or even entire hosting programs are available.
 It means that the project can move forward without the risk of reaching a sudden standstill.

 - You have no idea about the full scope of requirements and can’t estimate the time you will need.